gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 The main idea is share, as a logger, the step-by-step of my developer transition trace.
-Maybe any part of this process is useful for you, maybe you can identify a pattern that helps you to figure out your own way, or maybe you are slapping your keyboard until finding a solution without result and casually I wrote about that, whatever the case feel free to use or enrich or discuss about this blog.
+Maybe any part of this process is useful for you, maybe you can identify a pattern that helps you to figure out your own way, or maybe you are slapping your keyboard until find a solution without result and casually I wrote about that, whatever the case feel free to use or enrich or discuss about this blog.

 ### TODO list